 Why do snails come out of their shell?

-When attacked, the snail’s best defence is to retreat into its shell.
-However, some predators are able to break the snail’s shell, leaving it defenceless.
-The best chance for a snail to survive is to settle in protected areas by reducing the amount of time it spends outside its shell.
+The best chance for a snail to survive is to settle in protected areas by reducing the time it spends outside the shell

 Then, do snails die when their shell is broken?